 The restrictions described above shall not apply to the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act by any of our officers or directors relating to the sale of such securities, provided that such securities subject to such a Rule 10b5-1 trading plan may not be sold until after the completion of the 180-day restricted period, as the same may be extended as provided above, and neither we nor any security holder signing the above described agreement may make any public announcement, disclosure or filing relating to, or disclosing, such plan or its existence prior to the end of the lock-up period, including any extension thereof.

-The joint book-runners may, in their sole discretion, waive this lock-up without public notice.
+Bear, Stearns & Co.
+Inc. may, in its sole discretion, waive this lock-up without public notice.

 Quotation on the Nasdaq Global Market